Translation disclaimer (Translation disclaimer)

 • A commitment to inclusive values and community partnership.

-• Capacity to deliver a robust education and therapeutic offer aligned with Calderdale’s SEND & AP Strategy 2025–30.
+• Capacity to deliver a robust education and therapeutic offer aligned with Calderdale's SEND and AP Strategy 2025-30.

-• A commitment to providing outreach support and training for mainstream schools in conjunction with the Calderdale Specialist Provision Cluster
+• A commitment to provide outreach support and training for mainstream schools along with the Calderdale Specialist Provision Cluster.

-• This process follows the local authority-led free school presumption route under Section 6A of the Education and Inspections Act 2006.
+• This process follows the local authority-led free school presumption route.
+(Section 6A of the Education and Inspections Act 2006.)

 Webpage feedback